Getting the Most Neutrinos out of IsoDAR: Neutron Transport

+We will see below that for the beams considered here, the number of neutrons with energies above 10 MeV is negligible and so neutron multiplication will be inconsequential.
+However, a high energy deuteron beam will create forward neutrons at half of the deuteron energy.
+Thus an IsoDAR experiment at a deuteron beam may want to use a FLiBe converter in the forward direction from the target.
+A 50 MeV, 10 mA deuteron beam is now being built at a user facility in Ningde, China and an upgrade to 200 MeV is foreseen.
+A hybrid converter, consisting of FLiBe in the forward the direction and a D rich compound elsewhere, could provide an optimal design for an IsoDAR experiment at this beam.

+The cost of the converter is driven by the pure ${}^7$Li and so it is reasonable to compare converters at fixed ${}^7$Li mass.
+However, one can obtain the total mass from the ${}^7$Li mass by multiplying by 3.57, 6.43, 30.8, 1 or 7.07 for LiOD, LiOD$\cdot$D${}_2$O, solution, metallic Li and FLiBe converters respectively.
+The radius of the target station as a function of the Li mass is shown in Fig.~\ref{massalifig}. {{Such conversions may be of interest if mass and or space are more important constraints than costs, for example for underground configurations.}}

-One may observe that on the right side of each panel, as the Li mass is sufficient to thermalize and absorb the neutrons, in general the ${}^8$Li production, which is equal to the $\overline{\nu}_e$ production, reaches an asymptotic value.
+One may observe that on the right side of each panel in Fig.~\ref{trasfig}, as the mass is sufficient to thermalize and absorb the neutrons, in general the ${}^8$Li production per neutron, which is equal to the $\overline{\nu}_e$ production, reaches an asymptotic value.
 This asymptotic value agrees well with $p_\nu$ calculated in Eq.~(\ref{pn}) in every case except for the GEANT4 simulation of the solution, which tends to be about 4\% too high.
 Note that at energies above 2.5 MeV there is no asymptotic value, instead the ${}^8$Li production continues to increase as the converter size is increased.
 This is because at these energies the neutrons have sufficient energy to break the D or Be in the converter, freeing more neutrons.
 The neutron increase at these high energies is therefore a result of neutron multiplication.
 While this neutron multiplication is significant at energies of 25 MeV and above, we will see that even 250 MeV protons create very few neutrons above 5 MeV, and so neutron multiplication in fact is insignificant in every case that we will consider.
-It is most significant for FLiBe, as a result of the lower energy cost to remove a valence neutron from ${}^9$Be with respect to, for example, D. In fact, we have run additional simulations with fictional converter materials that have a higher Be density and we have found that at 60 MeV they outperform all of the materials considered here.
+In fact, we have run additional simulations with fictional converter materials that have a higher Be density and we have found that at 60 MeV they outperform all of the materials considered here.

+One exception to this argument is metallic Li, which does not arrive at an asymptotic value.
+This is due to the fact that neutrons which are not already thermalized by the heavy water moderator require several meters of Li to thermalize, and so do not thermalize for the converter sizes that we have considered.
+For this reason, proposals for IsoDAR experiments using metallic Li converters generally use several tons of Li.
+Even with such larger converters, the asymptotic ${}^8$Li/n ratio will be less than $p_\nu$ due to absorption of neutrons in the moderator.